KaptainAhoibrause/KaptainAhoibrause/README.md

 - 👋 Hi, I’m @KaptainAhoibrause
 - 👀 I’m interested in Python, Dart, Linux and others
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Web Developement
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me?
 You're already here ;)